swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 Compiler options for controlling the behavior of groups are now processed as a single list.
 These options include:
 ```
 -Werror <group>
--Wsuppress <group>
 -Wwarning <group>
 -warnings-as-errors
 -no-warnings-as-errors
--suppress-warnings
 ```
 When these options are passed to the compiler, we sequentially apply the specified behavior to all warnings within the specified group from left to right.
-For `-warnings-as-errors`, `-no-warnings-as-errors`, and `-suppress-warnings`, we apply the behavior to all warnings.
+For `-warnings-as-errors` and `-no-warnings-as-errors`, we apply the behavior to all warnings.

-The `-no-warnings-as-errors` option should be read as "set the behavior to 'warning' for all warnings".
-Thus, it overrides all previously set behaviors, including if the `-suppress-warnings` option was applied earlier or if a warning was suppressed by default.

 Examples of option combinations:
 - `-warnings-as-errors -Wwarning deprecated`

   Warnings from the `deprecated` group will be kept as warnings, but all the rest will be upgraded to errors.

-- `-warnings-as-errors -Wwarning deprecated -Wsuppress availability_deprecated`
+- `-Werror deprecated -Wwarning availability_deprecated`

-  Warnings from the `availability_deprecated` group will be suppressed.
-Other warnings from the `deprecated` group will remain as warnings.
-All other warnings will be upgraded to errors.
+  Warnings from the `availability_deprecated` group will remain as warnings.
+Other warnings from the `deprecated` group will be upgraded to errors.
+All others will be kept as warnings.

-- `-suppress-warnings -Wwarning deprecated`

-  Warnings from the `deprecated` group will remain as warnings.
-All others will be suppressed.

 It’s crucial to understand that the order in which these flags are applied can significantly affect the behavior of diagnostics.
 The rule is "the last one wins", meaning that if multiple flags apply to the same diagnostic group, the last one specified on the command line will determine the final behavior.